SAP/luigi/client-frameworks-support/client-support-ui5/src/README.md

 ```

-In addition, the LuigiClient API is available through the ui5 support lib.
-LuigiClient can be used in a controller like:
+In addition, the [Luigi Client API](https://docs.luigi-project.io/docs/luigi-client-api) is available through the Luigi Client UI5 Support Library.
+Luigi Client can be used in a controller in this way:
 ```javascript
 const alertSettings = {
     ....